 We may also collect information about you from third parties.
 For example, Evolution Trustees may collect personal information from:

-If you use our website, our web server (i.e. the computers that house our website) has the capacity to collect the following types of information for statistical purposes:
+If you use our website we have the capacity to collect the following types of information for statistical purposes:

 This statistical data is anonymous and we will not make any attempt to identify users or their browsing activities.
 We will use this data to evaluate our website performance and to improve the content we display to you.